oVirt/ovirt-site/source/feature/networkmaintab.html.md

 **Hosts**
 Have a radio button that will show either

-1. All the hosts in the dc (?)
+1. All the hosts in the dc
     -   **Columns**- Status (icon), Name, Cluster, Data Center
     -   **Actions**- SetupNetworks

-2. All the hosts that this network is attached to
+2. All the hosts that this network is attached to (default)
     -   **Columns**- Status (icon), Name, Cluster, Data Center, Nic (nic name, if bond- bond name), Nic Rx, Nic Tx.
     -   **Actions**-SetupNetworks